bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 ![John Nash Stereotype](https://64.media.tumblr.com/tumblr_lpeps6ji5C1r13x2bo1_500.jpg)

 *While I'm a fan of John Nash's work, this portrayal never landed for me.
-However, I did question my sanity working on this diagram.*
+That said, I did question my sanity working on this diagram.*

 Given a few different grades of fields and a set of operators, one might wonder if there's any structure worth noting.
 For example, the distance-preserving Boolean maps DFs to DFs.
 Here's my attempt to document the structure of the system, with a few operations to be defined in later posts: